thangarajvisolve/Sample/README.centos.markdown

 Example:

-       $ ./temperature-sub-persist --domain pulse --device-id TEMP_LAB3 --log-info temp.info --log-data temp.persist --log4cpp-conf ../src/c++/production/conf/simulation_log_temp_sub.conf
+      $ ./temperature-sub-persist --domain temp --device-id TEMP_LAB33 --log-info temp.info --log-data temp.persist --log4cpp-conf ../src/c++/production/conf/simulation_log_temp_sub.conf --host 172.16.1.91 --database EMR

-  * Once the temperature monitor persistence is started it will update the data in to the database and displays the data in the log file.
+* Once the temperature monitor persists is started it will update the data in to the database and displays the data in the log file.

 **NOTE : The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.**